charanparsa/CIS641-HW2-parsa/README.md

 # CIS641-HW2-parsa

 # **GURUCHARAN PARSA** #
-* I love playing videogames🐱‍🏍:video_game:
+* I love playing videogames 🐱‍🏍 🎮
 * I like to learn new things and cultures
 * I am a movie buff